Anwilcz/SEI-Project-3-59/README.md

 ## Key learning
 - Use local storage to preserve variable values.
 - Learning how to use React states to switch visibility of the components and manipulate DOM with JavaScript.
-- Learning how to consume and modify react components to achieve desired look and functionality.
+- Learning how to consume and modify React components to achieve desired look and functionality.
 - Getting familiar with libraries and their components implementation based on docs.
 - Facilitating data clipping depending on variety of filters, saving search information in URL string.
 - Understanding how to establish connection and consume public API to display map components and handle image uploads.